Uncommon/Xit/README.md

 # Features

 * **Sidebar** showing branches, remotes, tags, submodules, and stashes.
-  * If you sign in with your TeamCity account, you can see build status for branches you have pushed.
+  * Build status for branches you have pushed (currently supports TeamCity).
-  * If you sign in with your Bitbucket Server account, you can see and act on pull requests.
+  * Pull request indicators and actions (currently supports Bitbucket Server).
-  * Support for more services, such as GitHub, is in the works.
+  * Support for more services, such as GitHub, is planned.
 * **History list** with a graph of commits and branches.
   * Search the list by author, message content, or hash.
   * Navigate backwards and forwards through your history of selected commits.
 * **File lists and previews** for workspace files and previous commits.
-  * See just the files that changed, or use the outline view to browse the whole hierarchy at any commit.
+  * See just the files that changed, or use the outline view to browse the full hierarchy at any commit.
-  * Preview files as diffs, blame, plain text, or QuickLook.
+  * Preview files as diffs, blame, plain text, or QuickLook previews.
   * Blame view has color coding to show lines that changed at the same time, and links back to the commit they came from.

 # Roadmap